university-of-york/uoy-design-patterns/src/pages/01-layout/09-accessibility.md

 ## 'Skip to Content' link

 Every page should have a 'Skip to content link', as the first thing in the code.
-THe markup is as follows:
+The markup is as follows:

 ```markup
 <a href="#Main-Content" class="o-skip-link is-invisible">Skip to content</a>